 Sloan Distinguished Professor of Finance

-Deborah J. Lucas is the Sloan Distinguished Professor of Finance at MIT’s Sloan School of Management, and the Director of the new MIT Center for Finance and Policy.
+Deborah J. Lucas is the Sloan Distinguished Professor of Finance at the MIT Sloan School of Management and the Director of the new MIT Center for Finance and Policy.
 Her recent research has focused on the problem of measuring and accounting for the costs and risks of government financial obligations.
-Her published papers cover a wide range of topics including the effect of idiosyncratic risk on asset prices and portfolio choice, dynamic models of corporate finance, financial institutions, and monetary economics.
+Her published papers cover a wide range of topics, including the effect of idiosyncratic risk on asset prices and portfolio choice, dynamic models of corporate finance, financial institutions, and monetary economics.

 She received her BA, MA, and a PhD in economics from the University of Chicago.

-General Expertise: Fannie Mae and Freddie Mac; federal budget; federal credit programs; Fiscal policies; Freddie Mac; Governmental financial institutions; Retirement finance; Social Security; student loans; valuation
+General Expertise: Fannie Mae; federal budget; federal credit programs; Fiscal policies; Freddie Mac; Governmental financial institutions; Retirement finance; Social Security; student loans

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.

 Tel: (617) 715-4816

 Tel: (617) 253-9745